 So, you’ve agreed to go to a networking meeting and now you’re looking for some quick and easy tips to ensure you make the most of this opportunity.
 Well, thankfully, you’ve come to the right place!
-Here at People Matters we might not be experts on networking, but we have learnt a thing or two over the years.
+We might not be experts on networking, but we have learnt a thing or two over the years.

 These are our handy top three tips to make sure you make the right impression!